In this guide we’ll look at the best bird tables for the UK market.

 Birds also like to feed in a sheltered position that is out of chilly winds.

 Once a year you should thoroughly clean the table and check it for damage such as splinters or loose joints.
 Tighten or replace any screws that have come loose or been lost.
-You can also treat the wood with a wildlife friendly preservative to help your bird table last longer.
+You can also treat the wood with a wildlife-friendly preservative to help your bird table last longer.

-You can also attach hanging feeders to your bird table to attract a wider range of birds.
+Consider attaching hanging feeders to your bird table to attract a wider range of birds.
 You might also like to consider scattering some food below the feeder for birds that prefer to ground feed.